eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

 #.
-For Pool jobs, do not diference into the job object.
+For pool jobs, do not diference into the job object.

    .. code-block:: matlab